MicrosoftDocs/cpp-docs.tr-tr/docs/intrinsics/incfsbyte-incfsword-incfsdword.md

 ### <a name="parameters"></a>Parametreler

 *Konumu*\
-'ndaki Öğesinin başından itibaren olan `FS`fark.
+'ndaki Öğesinin başından itibaren olan fark `FS` .

 ## <a name="requirements"></a>Gereksinimler